sigasi/sigasi_insights/tech/preview.md

 VHDL and SystemVerilog comments are now processed with a [Markdown processor](https://en.wikipedia.org/wiki/Markdown).
 This allows to add markup (e.g. bold, code, paragraphs, hyperlinks,...) to comments.
 This results in nicer hovers and documentation.

 ![MarkDown in comments](/releasenotes/3.8/markdown_comments.png "markdown comments")

+## PDF documentation update

+The blockdiagrams and state machine diagrams needed to generate the PDF documentation are now generated in a new *sigasi-doc* folder inside your project.
+The generated PDF documentation will also be written in this folder instead of in the project root.

 # Update or install?